rishiba/doc_syscalls/doc/06_setting_up_arguements.rst

 Introduction
 ============

-In the previous chapter :ref:`system_calls` section we have see the theory part related to passing arguments to the system call interface of the kernel.
-Now we will a ``hands-on`` exercise related to it.
+In the previous chapter :ref:`system_calls` section we have seen the theory part related to passing arguments to the system call interface of the kernel.
+Now we will do a ``hands-on`` exercise related to it.

-We will see if how the above concepts being implemented in ``glibc`` code.
+We will see how the above concepts are being implemented in ``glibc`` code.
 We will see it in two ways

 #.
 We will walk through ``open`` system call in ``glibc`` library.
 This should show us how the registers are filled with the right value and then assembly instruction ``syscall`` is been called.
 #.
 We will add a break point in one system call and see the state of the registers.